Asymptotic Linearity of Consumption Functions and Computational Efficiency: Introduction

-Our first result that the MPCs converge as agents become wealthier is not surprising.
-In simple analytically solvable models that feature homothetic preferences and no income risk as in \cite{samuelson1969}, it is well-known that the MPC is independent of wealth.
-With HARA preferences and general income shocks, \cite{CarrollKimball1996} show that the consumption functions are concave, which implies that the MPCs converge.
-We show that this asymptotic linearity of consumption functions is a much more general property: instead of special utility functions such as CRRA or HARA, we only require that the marginal utility asymptotically behaves like a power function, which is mathematically defined as \emph{regular variation}.
-Our results are significantly more general than the existing literature because regular variation is a parametric assumption only at infinity and we do not impose any assumptions on the utility function on compact sets beyond the usual monotonicity and concavity.
-The asymptotic linearity of consumption functions justifies the textbook affine consumption function as in \cite{keynes1936} and the linear extrapolation of policy functions when solving models numerically as in \cite{Gouin-BonenfantTodaParetoExtrapolation}.
-Furthermore, it explains the ``approximate aggregation'' property of heterogeneous-agent general equilibrium models as in \cite{krusell-smith1998}.
+Different from the existing literature, which typically focuses on special utility functions such as CRRA or HARA in relatively stylized settings, we only require that the marginal utility function asymptotically behaves like a power function, which is mathematically defined as \emph{regular variation}.
+Our results are significantly more general than the existing literature because regular variation is a parametric assumption only at infinity, and we do not impose any assumptions on the utility function on compact sets beyond the usual monotonicity and concavity.

-Our second result that the asymptotic MPCs can be theoretically zero is new and surprising, because it might appear to contradict existing theoretical and numerical works.
-When the asymptotic MPC is zero, the MPC must be eventually decreasing as a function of wealth.
-Thus our theoretical results are consistent with the recent empirical evidence that the saving rate is increasing in wealth as documented by \cite{FagerengHolmMollNatvikWP} using Norwegian administrative data.
-The possibility of zero asymptotic MPC has an important policy implication.
-In many countries, consumption tax is a popular tax instrument.
-However, if the asymptotic MPC is zero, because the rich asymptotically consume nothing, they pay no additional consumption tax.
-Thus the consumption tax is regressive and may not be desirable from equity perspectives.

-The intuition for why the asymptotic MPCs can be zero is as follows.
-In analytically solvable models with CRRA preferences and no transitory income shocks, one needs a condition of the form $\E\beta R^{1-\gamma}<1$ so that the dynamic programming problem has a solution, where $\beta$ is the discount factor, $\gamma$ is the relative risk aversion, and $R$ is the gross return on wealth. \cite{Carroll2009} refers to this condition as the ``finite value condition''.
-However, this condition is not necessary for the existence of a solution when agents are subject to transitory income shocks and borrowing constraints as recently shown by \cite{MaStachurskiToda2020JET}.
-When the classical condition $\E\beta R^{1-\gamma}<1$ is violated, a solution to the income fluctuation problem still exists but the asymptotic MPCs may become zero.
-In Proposition \ref{prop:MPC_01} below, we provide conditions under which the asymptotic MPCs are equal to 0, 1, or are in $(0,1)$.

-Note that to violate the finite value condition $\E\beta R^{1-\gamma}<1$ so as to obtain zero asymptotic MPCs, one needs to go beyond canonical models in which discount factor and returns on wealth are constant.
-This is because with constant discount factor $\beta$ and constant gross risk-free rate $R$, equilibrium arguments require that $\beta R<1$ (see \cite{StachurskiToda2019JET} for a discussion), and with nonnegative interest rate ($R\ge 1$), we obtain $\beta R^{1-\gamma}=(\beta R)R^{-\gamma}<1$ necessarily.
-Thus, to obtain zero asymptotic MPC, either random discount factors or capital income risk are necessary.
-The fact that models with capital income risk are less common may explain why the possibility of zero asymptotic MPC has not been previously recognized.